ajrobrigado23/typescript-crash-course/README.md

-Here’s a good GitHub repository description you can use for your **TypeScript Crash Course** repo:

 ---

 **Title / Repo Name**: `typescript-crash-course`

-**Description**:
-A beginner-friendly crash course on **TypeScript** that covers the fundamentals, core features, and best practices.
-This repository contains examples, notes, and exercises to help developers transition from JavaScript to TypeScript with ease.

-**README Content Suggestion**:

-# TypeScript Crash Course
+# Learning TypeScript 🚀

-This repository is a hands-on crash course for learning **TypeScript** 🚀.
+This repository documents my journey of learning **TypeScript**.
-It covers:
+I’m using it as a crash course to explore the language, practice concepts, and build confidence transitioning from JavaScript to TypeScript.

+## 📖 Topics I’m Learning

-* Setting up a TypeScript project
+* TypeScript setup and configuration
-* Basic types (string, number, boolean, etc.)
+* Primitive types and type inference
 * Arrays, tuples, and enums
-* Functions and type inference
+* Functions and type annotations
 * Interfaces and type aliases
-* Classes and access modifiers
+* Classes and object-oriented features
 * Generics
-* Working with modules
+* Modules and namespaces
-* TypeScript + Node.js examples
+* TypeScript with Node.js

 ## 📂 Structure